Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Crashcourse_exercise.md

 ![](https://raw.githubusercontent.com/Tampere-University-Urban-Physics/fundamentals-of-gis/master/Assets/1_CrashCourse_Exercise/1_CrashCourse_exercise_expression.png)

- 7.  **Using the field we just created in the attribute table, explore the small areas of Helsinki**, which is the tiniest?
+ 7.  **Using the field we just created in the attribute table, explore the small areas of Helsinki**.
+By clicking on attribute table columns, you can sort the data.
+Which is the tiniest?
 How about the largest?
 By clicking on the attribute table on a certain row, for instance Viikki, you select that area and highlight in the map view.
 You can also select features with expression.
 Click open *Select features by expression*.
 Alternatively you can find tools from the *Processing Toolbox*.
 ![](https://raw.githubusercontent.com/Tampere-University-Urban-Physics/fundamentals-of-gis/master/Assets/1_CrashCourse_Exercise/QGIS_select_by_expression1.png)

 	 1. Open the *Field and Values* drop-down menu, which will show all the attribute fields